 Meat Standards Australia (MSA)

-MSA was developed using consumer taste tests of beef produced over a wide range of cattle breeds, management practices, processing systems, ageing periods and cooking methods for the main cuts of meat.
+Beginning in 1998, MSA has enabled more than 30 years of research and development through commercial outcomes, and involves participation along the entire Australian red meat supply chain.
+This means consumer taste tests represent beef which has been produced over a wide range of cattle breeds, management practices, processing systems, ageing periods and cooking methods across all cuts of meat.

-MSA licensed processors ensure all their systems comply with MSA program requirements.
-The key factors are pre-slaughter handling, processing treatments, carcase grading by a MSA certified grader and product labelling.
+Processors who wish to participate in the MSA program, must be MSA licensed and ensure all their quality management systems comply with MSA program requirements.
+The key factors include pre-slaughter handling, processing treatments, monitoring of the pH/temperature decline window, carcase grading by a MSA certified grader, product identification and traceability, and product labelling.

 Producing MSA beef

-Key requirements by the producer for MSA cattle consigned to slaughter:
+Key requirements by the producer for MSA cattle consigned to slaughter which must be met:

-• Be handled and mustered quietly to reduce stress.
+• Cattle are handled and mustered quietly to reduce stress.

-• Have free access to water until dispatch.
+• Cattle have free access to water outside of transport.

 • Have free access to feed until dispatch, other than a minimum period required for preparation through cattle yards.